SKGrogg/functional-adventure/README.md

 # functional-adventure
 A simple text-based computer game written entirely in Haskell.
 The current gameplay is simple and unstructured, but the underlying mechanics are in place.
+Originally created for Functional Programming (Spring 2022) at the University of Chicago.

 # Context: